greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/gp_toolkit.html.md

 ### <a id="mf_missing"></a>gp_check_missing_files

 The `gp_check_missing_files` view scans heap and append-optimized, column-oriented tables for missing data files.
-Greenplum considers only normal data files (files that do not contain a `.` in the name) in this check. `gp_check_missing_files` gathers results from the Greenplum Database coordinator and all segments.
+Greenplum considers only normal data files (files that do not contain a `.` or an `_` in the name) in this check. `gp_check_missing_files` gathers results from the Greenplum Database coordinator and all segments.

 |Column|Description|
 |------|-----------|